Financial Analyst Career Path Options

 The term financial analyst is really an umbrella term that covers several different job titles.
 Four common job titles for financial analysts include fund manager, portfolio manager, risk analyst, and ratings analyst.
 Below, we’ve provided more details about each of these financial analyst career paths to help you decide which direction might best match your interests and aspirations.

 Fund managers, sometimes called mutual fund managers or hedge fund managers, oversee the stocks, bonds, and other assets a given fund will purchase on behalf of an investor.
-They have a strong understanding of the goals of the mutual fund, and make decisions based on those goals.
+They have a strong understanding of the goals of the mutual fund and make decisions based on those goals.
 A fund manager will make decisions based on price-earning ratios, price momentum, sales, earnings, dividends, and a number of other fund characteristics.

 Fund managers are charged with buying and selling stocks and bonds.
 Sometimes fund managers operate alone, while other times they are a part of a team.
 Most senior fund managers begin their progression to the career by earning the Chartered Financial Analyst® (CFA®) charter.

+Portfolio manager is another popular financial analyst career path.
 As a portfolio manager, you will work closely with other financial analysts and researchers to explore and analyze potential investment opportunities in corporations, develop a strong and active understanding of trends in investment, and predict future market conditions to help steer business and individual investment decisions.

 Portfolio management is a desirable career path for many new or aspiring financial analysts because of the high earning potential and the diverse activities of the day-to-day job.
 But it’s incredibly competitive and calls for long hours, as well as the inherent pressure of making decisions with someone else’s money.
 The ideal candidate for a career in portfolio management would be highly motivated and passionate about market and investment research.